-Mount Mary University’s accredited undergraduate coordinated program in dietetics is a highly competitively and rigorous program.
+Mount Mary University’s accredited undergraduate Coordinated Program in Dietetics is a highly competitive and rigorous program.
 The program combines the classroom learning and 1,200 hours of supervised practice required to complete a Bachelor of Science in Dietetics degree and be eligible to take the Registration Examination for Dietitians.
 The program is designed to be completed in four years.

 The dietetics undergraduate program has different admission requirements than general admission to Mount Mary University.
 To pursue a dietetics bachelor’s degree, you must first apply online to Mount Mary University.